 Extension

 The Lead Partner shall inform the MA/JS without delay of any circumstances likely to hamper or delay the implementation of the project.
 The Lead Partner may request an extension of the project's implementation period as laid down in Article 2 in accordance to Article 15 no later than 45 days before it ends, unless circumstances duly justified and accepted by the MA occur.
 The request shall be accompanied by all the supporting evidence needed for its appraisal.
 A final decision on such requests is subject of approval by the Monitoring Committee.
-The Lead Partner and Partners understand and agree that an extension of the project implementation will not imply an increase of the costs for the staff assigned for the Action, unless circumstances duly justified and accepted by the MA occur.

 Suspension by the Lead Partner